flochkristof/motiontracker/README.md

-# Motion-tracking software using OpenCV libary
+# Motion-tracking software with PyQt and OpenCV